Guide To the Best Virtual Tours of Paris Landmarks and Museums

-Here's my wanderlusty guide to the best virtual tours of iconic Paris landmarks and museums.
+Here's my wanderlusty guide to the best virtual tours of iconic Paris landmarks, must see sites, and world class museums.

 Do you wish you were in Paris?
 Or need some destination or cultural inspiration (who doesn't)?
 Well, there's a fix.
 Now, you can explore French wonders right from your couch or computer.
 You'll be transported to the City of Light with the click of a mouse.